-Following the closing of this offering, based on the number of shares of our common stock outstanding as of [], 2024 and assuming (i) the issuance of [] shares of common stock in this offering, and (ii) no exercise of the underwriters' option to purchase additional shares, we will have an aggregate of approximately [] shares of common stock outstanding.
+Following the closing of this offering, based on the number of shares of our common stock outstanding as of the date of this prospectus and assuming (i) the issuance of 3,333,334 shares of common stock in this offering, and (ii) no exercise of the underwriters' option to purchase additional shares, we will have an aggregate of approximately 11,523,637 shares of common stock outstanding.

-Of these shares, all shares of common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares of common stock purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Of these shares, all shares of common stock sold in this offering (except for any shares which may be purchased by our officers, directors, principal stockholders and their affiliates) will be freely tradable without restriction or further registration under the Securities Act, except for any shares of common stock purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 Shares purchased by our affiliates would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining shares of common stock outstanding after this offering will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of common stock outstanding after this offering (including any shares which may be purchased by our officers, directors, principal stockholders and their affiliates) will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, each of which is summarized below.
 We expect that all of these shares will be subject to either a six-month or eight-month lock-up period under the lock-up and market stand-off agreements described below.